 In fact, it took nearly 13 years after the symptoms started to correctly diagnose the cause of the uncontrolled shaking in my hands, which was finally and correctly identified as essential tremor.
 While I was relieved to hear it was not Parkinson’s disease – which I had grappled coming to terms with for most of my adolescent years – I still wasn’t sure what this new diagnosis would mean for me.

 With my correct diagnosis, a long discussion began about how to treat my tremors.
 First, I was prescribed medicine traditionally used to treat epilepsy.
 It succeeded in mitigating symptoms, but the treatment also made me feel horrible and listless.
 I felt like a zombie and decided to stop taking the medication and search for alternative treatment.

-All of this suddenly and unexpectedly changed when I learned about high focused ultrasound technology (on YouTube of all places!).
-In the video, a man who suffered from essential tremors was cured through focused ultrasound treatment.
+All of this suddenly and unexpectedly changed when I learned about focused ultrasound technology (on YouTube of all places!).
+In the video, a man who suffered from essential tremor was treated with focused ultrasound.
 I immediately began researching this treatment.
 I couldn’t believe it was not only non-invasive but also free of side-effects--two factors which had led me to pass on previous treatment alternatives.

-My research eventually led me to Doug Couch, a former essential tremors patient who had successfully been treated with focused ultrasound.
+My research eventually led me to Doug Couch, a former essential tremor patient who had successfully been treated with focused ultrasound.
 Meeting Doug was a life-changer.
-He put me in contact with the Tremor Action Network, which quickly began scheduling screenings, appointments and everything else I needed to get approved for treatment.
+He put me in contact with the Tremor Action Network, which quickly began scheduling screenings, appointments, and everything else I needed to get approved for treatment.